-Our objective in this paper is to determine the computational complexity of the functions χ{pp} and χ{ppp} , both for haplotype matrices and, more generally, for genotype matrices.
+Our objective in the present paper is to determine the computational complexity of the functions χ{pp} and χ{ppp} , both for haplotype matrices and, more generally, for genotype matrices.
 The pp-partition problem is to compute χ{pp} and a partition realizing the optimum value, and the ppp-partition problem is to compute χ{ppp} and a corresponding partition.

-Similarly to perfect phylogeny haplotyping, there are directed and undirected versions of the pp- and ppp-partition problems.
-However, the above-mentioned transformation of Eskin et al. [6] can be used to reduce the more general undirected case to the directed case also for the partition problems.
-This shows that both versions are equivalent, allowing us to restrict attention to the directed version in the following.
+Similarly to perfect phylogeny haplotyping, there are directed and undirected versions of the pp- and ppp-partition problems, but the above-mentioned transformation of Eskin et al. [5] can again be used to reduce the more general undirected case to the directed case.
+This shows the both versions are equivalent, allowing us to restrict attention to the directed version in the following.